Actively Learning Halfspaces without Synthetic Data: Exact Learning

 \paragraph{Case 4:} Suppose that there exists $z \in G \cap O$.
 Then we query $z$ and obtain $\ell(z)$.
-If $\ell(z) = 1$, then we satisfy item (a) of \Cref{clm:green-orange}.
-Otherwise, if $\ell(z) = 0$, then we satisfy item (b) of \Cref{clm:green-orange}.
+If $\ell(z) = 1$, then we satisfy item (a) of \Clm{clm:green-orange}.
+Otherwise, if $\ell(z) = 0$, then we satisfy item (b) of \Clm{clm:green-orange}.
 In either case we find some $i \in S$ satisfying item (1) of the lemma.
 This case uses at most $2$ queries.

 Thus, we now assume that $G \cap O = \emptyset$, and in particular we have $P = G \sqcup P'\sqcup O$.
-We now define the blue-green and red-orange "boundary points" of $\sigma_i$ as
+We now define the blue-green and red-orange ``boundary points" of $\sigma_i$ as